BlandShen/AI_demos/README.md

 # ai_study
-## Some Artifical Inteligence demos with python, paddlepaddle
+## Some Artifical Inteligence demos with python